argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/example-programs.md

 # Example Programs

-SambaNova provides examples of some well-known AI applications under the path: `/opt/sambaflow/apps/starters`, on all SambaNova compute nodes.
+SambaNova provides examples of some well-known simple AI applications under the path: `/opt/sambaflow/apps/starters`, on all SambaNova compute nodes.
 Make a copy of this to your home directory:

-Copy the starters to your personal directory structure:

 ```bash
 cd ~/